hdShang/arxiv-daily/docs/cs-CV/2025-06-26/papers/250621448v3-thinksound-chain-of-thought-reasoning-in-multimodal-large-language-m.md

 ---
 layout: default
-title: ThinkSound: Chain-of-Thought Reasoning in Multimodal Large Language Models for Audio Generation and Editing
+title: "ThinkSound: Chain-of-Thought Reasoning in Multimodal Large Language Models for Audio Generation and Editing"
 ---

 # ThinkSound: Chain-of-Thought Reasoning in Multimodal Large Language Models for Audio Generation and Editing